- Publications and resources

 Your FRMS must include, at a minimum, FRMS policy and documentation, fatigue risk management processes, FRMS safety assurance processes and FRMS-promotion processes.
-CASA has produced a booklet which explains FRMS and describes these processes.
+CASA has produced a Fatigue risk management systems - the rules have changed (pdf 676.66 KB) (676.66 KB) which explains FRMS and describes these processes.

 ICAO's Fatigue Management Guide for Airline Operators explains in depth how to develop an FRMS.

 Some operators may elect to use biomathematical fatigue models in their FRMS.
 The Biomathematical fatigue models guidance (pdf 768.69 KB) (768.69 KB) Document assists operators to determine whether it is a necessary component in their organisation's FRMS and how to apply the models in an FRMS.

 How to get your FRMS reviewed and approved by CASA

 All operators wishing to operate to an FRMS, either for a trial or full implementation, must go through the approval process below.